abdelrahman-ahmed-nassar/Kalbonyan-Elmarsos/02-Udemy/-04-React/-30-REACT_GUIDE/-04-redux/-02-redux-toolkit/readme.md

 and when ever the redux data change it will refetch so the state updated and then we send the request

-2- execute it inside the action creator
+2- execute it inside the action creator (petter choice)

+normal function written in the top level code in the slice that will receive the data

+this function will return a function that has a dispatch argument

+execute the async code in the returned function that might be dispatch actions or https request

+now export this function

+import it in other files

+dispatch(the_fn(data))